pazikk/TINspeak/README.md

 - JThread
 - CMake

 Make sure you have basic build tools and CMake installed.
-If not you can get them with:
+If not you can get those with:
 ```
 sudo apt install build-essential
 sudo apt install cmake